 The second requirement is that slave modulators must keep their pilots within 0.5 Hz of nominal in response to static MPEG data stream clock frequency errors of up to 2.8 ppm and dynamic frequency errors of up to 0.028 ppm/second.
 If a modulator architecture is such that it inherently does not change its pilot frequency in response to MPEG data stream clock frequency errors, then nothing need be added to its design.
-On the other hand, if the modulator includes a frequency correction system to keep its pilot on frequency in the presence of static MPEG data stream clock frequency errors, such a system may require modification to stay on frequency in the presence of dynamic frequency errors.
+On the other hand, if the modulator includes a frequency correction system to keep its pilot on frequency in the presence of static MPEG data stream clock frequency in the presence of dynamic frequency errors.
 This, in turn, may require modifying the frequency correction system to have a faster and more accurate response to dynamic frequency errors.